Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 Only a dog somewhere afar howled its lament longer.

-A gigantic bat came flying towards my house from somewhere in opposite corner of the sky.
+A gigantic bat came flying towards my house from somewhere in the opposite corner of the sky.

 I started coming out of fear slowly as I kept looking outside.
 I reconciled myself that it was nothing but just my hallucination.